Body Composition Analysis

 Look Beyond the Bathroom Scale

 With just a 5-minute scan, the assessment offers details about lean mass distribution and visceral fat.
 It is an effective tool for optimizing muscle-to-fat ratios, tracking muscle gain and body fat loss, and identifying potential risks of disease linked to high visceral fat, like diabetes or cardiovascular disease.
-Whether you want to boost your athletic performance or shed weight without losing muscle mass, a DEXA scan is one of the most accurate and reliable methods for measuring and tracking body composition over time.
+Whether you want to boost your athletic performance or shed weight without losing muscle mass, a DEXA scan for body composition is one of the most accurate and reliable methods for measuring and tracking body composition over time.

 ImageImage